dorezyuk/gpp/gpp_plugin/README.md

 ### Parameters

 The `gpp_plugin` follows the well known ros-syntax for defining and loading pluginlib-based plugins.
-The user can define the plugins under the tags `pre_planning`, `planning` and `post_planning`.
+The user can define three plugin-groups under the tags `pre_planning`, `planning` and `post_planning`.

-Every group must be defined as an array;
+Every group must be defined as a list.
+The execution order with a plugin-group is defined by the order in the list.

-Every array element must have the tags `name` and `type`.
+Every list element must be a dictionary with the tags `name` and `type`.
+Both tags must have string values.
+The `name` can be chosen freely and will be passed to the plugin (allowing the user to define parameters).
+The `type` must be resolvable to a valid plugin.

+Additionally the user may define `on_failure_break` and `on_success_break` tags.
+Those tags must have boolean values.
+`on_failure_break` defaults to true, `on_success_break` defaults to false.

 Below the detailed documentation.

 #### ~\<name>\/pre_planning (list)

-List, where every element is a dictionary with the tags `name` and `type`.
-Both tags must have string values.
-The `name` can be chosen freely and will be passed to the plugin (allowing the user to define parameters).
+List, as defined above.
 The `type` must be resolvable to a plugin implementing the `gpp_interface::PrePlanningInterface`.

 This parameter is optional.

 #### ~\<name>\/planning (list)

-List, where every element is a dictionary with the tags `name` and `type`.
-Both tags must have string values.
-The `name` can be chosen freely and will be passed to the plugin (allowing the user to define parameters).
+List, as defined above.
 The `type` must be resolvable to a plugin implementing either `nav_core::BaseGlobalPlanner` or `mbf_costmap_core::CostmapPlanner`.

 This parameter is required and must define at least one valid global planner.

 #### ~\<name>\/post_planning (list)

-List, where every element is a dictionary with the tags `name` and `type`.
-Both tags must have string values.
-The `name` can be chosen freely and will be passed to the plugin (allowing the user to define parameters).
+List, as defined above.
 The `type` must be resolvable to a plugin implementing the `gpp_interface::PostPlanningInterface`.

 This parameter is optional.